thisisarchimedes/Groot/RulesLogic.md

     - We have more than a certain amount of tokens idle in the strategy
     - The amount of time passed from previous deposit (a.k.a. adjustin) and withdraw (a.k.a. adjust out), is more than our threshold
         - Example: If we deposit no more than once a day.
 But Slippage Guard or Ownership Guard triggered a few hours ago, we don't deposit.
+- **Parameters**:
-- **Parameters**: Min amount to deposit, min period of time
+    - _Min amount available to deposit_
+    - _Min period of time_ since last deposit or withdraw (the latest one that happened)
 - **If TRUE**: Deposit all the idle liquidity to the AMM pool

 ## Recompound (NORMAL)
 We collect APY, send protocol fees to the treasury, and compound the rest.
 - **Logic**: When a minimum amount of time passed, and the amount of fees the protocol gets is X times more than the estimated gas we pay for the entire process.
+- **Parameters**
-- **Parameters** Min amount of time since last recompound, Expected protocol profit are are least X times more than expected gas fees.
+    - _Min amount of time_ since last recompound,
+    - _Expected protocol profit multiplier_.
+Profits are are least X times more than expected gas fees.
 - **If TRUE**: Call "DoHardWork" on the strategy

 ## Adjust Uniswap Ticks (NORMAL)